mesosphere/dcos-docs-site/pages/1.13/installing/production/dcos-ansible/ansible-quickstart/index.md

 ## Logging In
 To access the user interface, you will be asked to log in.

-[enterprise type="inline" size="small" /]

-If you installed DC/OS Enterprise, you can login with default credentials of:
+If you installed DC/OS Enterprise, you can login with default demo credentials. [enterprise type="inline" size="small" /]

 ```
 user: bootstrapuser
 password: deleteme